tweag/topiary/docs/book/src/reference/capture-names/scopes.md

 # Scopes

-So far, we've expanded softlines into line breaks depending on whether the CST node they are associated with is multi-line.
+So far, we've expanded softlines into line breaks depending on whether the CST node they are associated with is multi-line (see [hardlines and softlines](vertical-spacing.md#hardlines-and-softlines)).
 Sometimes, CST nodes define scopes that are either too big or too small for our needs.
 For instance, consider this piece of OCaml code: